timucinylmz/UX-PFB/README.md

 Directions
 Submission is limited to only 1, do not submit more than one.
 Create a UI for submitting a PFB transaction.
-Ensure it is open source and share the Github repository as well.UI for submitting PayForBlob transactions
+Ensure it is open source and share the Github repository as well.
+UI for submitting PayForBlob transactions.